woodstone121/DeepCore/_posts/2017-04-27-Scaling_Object_Detection.md

 # On-demand Tiles

 The way to avoid loading the whole image at once is to load the tiles on-demand for each detector window.
 This creates very complicated issues, since we don't want to load the same tiles repeatedly.
-The tiles can be cached, but it's quite a complicated affair.
+The tiles must be cached somehow, which further complicates the affair.
 The tiles have to be loaded in such a way to maximize throughput, while ensuring that the right tiles are always available, while avoiding removing the tiles that are still needed from the cache.

 <table>
     <tr style="border: none; background-color: transparent;">